shabreenavincent/Circulate-the-values-of-N-variables/README.md

 ## Result:
-The above python program to circulate the n variables using function concept.
+Thus, circulating the n variables is successfully executed.